 2 – All Social Activities

-If you are one who is constantly on social media, jumping from one social media network to another and trying to keep up with all of them can be sometimes exhausting.
-A platform like this, where you can access all your social networks or a least most of them at once will save you from some stress.
+If you are one who is constantly on social media, switching from one social media network to another and trying to keep up with all of them can be sometimes exhausting.
+An app like this, where you can access all your social networks or a least most of them at once will save you some stress.